hyp3rd/sectools/README.md

 - Paths containing `..` are rejected to prevent directory traversal.
 - Symlinks are rejected by default; when allowed, paths that resolve outside the allowed roots are rejected.
 - File access is scoped with `os.OpenRoot(os.TempDir())`.
 See the Go `os.Root` docs for platform-specific caveats.
+- `SecureWriteFile` uses atomic replace and fsync by default; set `DisableAtomic` or `DisableSync` only if you accept durability risks.
 - `SecureBuffer` zeroizes memory on `Clear()` and uses a finalizer as a best-effort fallback; call `Clear()` when done.

 ## Documentation